Communication, Culture & Media

 After completing the core requirements and a sequence of seminars, students take a minimum of 10 additional courses from existing graduate level lecture courses (depending on their interests and research needs).
 Students may take up to two graduate courses (six credits) outside the department.
 Additional credits to meet the 90 credit requirement come from independent study and dissertation credits.

-The PhD in Communication, Culture and Media has an application submission deadline of December 15th, and admits about three students each fall.
+The application deadline for the PhD in Communication, Culture and Media is December 1, and admits about three students each fall.
 As a small program, students work closely with faculty and serve as research or teaching assistants as part of their training.

 Teaching Fellow Policy